 And I want to make you a promise:

 If you really want to unleash your dressmaking superpowers, never give up!
 And before you know it, you will be proudly wearing and flaunting dresses you’ve made with your own two hands!
 Imagine how accomplished and amazing you’ll feel!

-I know this because I’m feeling it now!
 There are really no words!

-It’s time for us to build on this project and dream, sew, and, of course, flaunt more fabulous dresses!
+Okay, it is time for us to build on this project and dream, sew, and, of course, flaunt more fabulous dresses!